One-bowl banana nut bread

 1/2 cup (45g) raw walnut pieces, finely chopped

 Preheat oven to 350˚F. Lightly grease a 1 1/2 pound loaf pan (mine was 4"x12", which is longer and more narrow than a typical loaf pan) with oil and set aside.
 In a large mixing bowl, blend the bananas with a hand mixer or immersion blender until smooth.
 Whisk in the sugar, coconut oil, and vanilla extract, followed by the cinnamon, salt, baking soda, and half of the flour.
 Whisk in the buttermilk then, using a rubber spatula, stir in the remaining flour and finely chopped walnuts, just until combined (do not over mix or else your bread will be tough and chewy).
 Pour the batter into the prepared loaf pan and bake for 50-55 minutes, or until a toothpick comes out clean (if using a shorter/wider loaf pan, it may need to bake a bit longer).
-Allow the loaf to cool in the pan for 10 minutes, then invert on a wire rack to cool completely.
+Allow the loaf to cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.
 Banana nut bread will keep loosely covered, at room temperature, for up to three days.

 Yield: 10 thick slices